sftpplease/venv/README.md

 # venv

-A set of interfaces providing a virtual wrapper around the go stdlibrary
+A set of interfaces allowing you to wrap or stub the go stdlibrary for tests or metrics.